AshCorah/flex-application-form/README.md

 3. `docker-compose up`        - this will run the client and server (this is proxy'd to allow 3000 to talk to 1200 (server))
 4. `npm run dev:client`       - this will run the client on localhost:3000

+## Testing
+1. `test:app`                 - Run tests on the app
+2. `test:client`              - Run tests on the client
+3. `test`                     - Run tests on the app and client